-We have conducted the Secretarial Audit of the compliance of applicable statutory provisions and adherence to good corporate practices by ZUARI CEMENT LIMITED (hereinafter called 'the Company or ZCL' - CIN:U26942AP2000PLC050415).
+We have conducted the Secretarial Audit of the compliance of applicable statutory provisions and adherence to good corporate practices by Zuari Cement Limited (hereinafter called 'the Company or ZCL' - CIN:U26942AP2000PLC050415).
 The Secretarial Audit was conducted in a manner that provided us reasonable basis for evaluating the corporate conducts/statutory compliances and expressing our opinion thereon.

-Based on our verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of Secretarial Audit, we hereby report that, in our opinion, the Company has during the audit period covering and also that the Company has proper board-processes and compliance-mechanisms in place to the extent, in the manner and subject to the reporting made hereinafter.
+Based on our verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of Secretarial Audit, we hereby report that, in our opinion, the Company has during the audit period covering the financial year ended on 31st March, 2024 complied with the statutory provisions listed hereunder and also that the Company has proper board-processes and compliance-mechanisms in place to the extent, in the manner and subject to the reporting made hereinafter.

-We have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on 31st March, 2023 according to the provisions of:
+We have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on 31st March 2024 according to the provisions of:

-- I. The Companies Act, 2013 (the Act) and the Rules made thereunder; - II.
-The Securities Contracts (Regulation) Act, 1956 and the Rules made thereunder; (Not Applicable) - III.
-The Depositories Act, 1996 and the Rules made thereunder; - IV.
+- I. The Companies Act, 2013 (the Act) and the Rules made thereunder. - II.
+The Securities Contracts (Regulation) Act, 1956 and the Rules made thereunder (Not Applicable). - III.
+The Depositories Act, 1996 and the Rules made thereunder. - IV.
 Foreign Exchange Management Act, 1999 and the Rules made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings; and - V. The Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'), viz.,

-- a) Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015; (Not Applicable) - b) Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; (Not Applicable) - c) Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; (Not Applicable) - d) Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018; (Not Applicable) - e) Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021; (Not Applicable) - f) Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations, 2021; (Not Applicable) - g) Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; (Not Applicable) - h) The Securities and Exchange Board of India (Registrar to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with clients; - i) Securities and Exchange Board of India (Investor Protection and Education Fund) Regulations, 2009; (Not Applicable) - j) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2021; (Not Applicable)
+- 1. Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+(Not Applicable) - 2.
+Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018.
+(Not Applicable) - 3.
+Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011.
+(Not Applicable) - 4.
+Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018.
+(Not Applicable) - 5.
+Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equity) Regulations, 2021.
+(Not Applicable) - 6.
+Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations, 2021.
+(Not Applicable) - 7.
+Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015.
+(Not Applicable) - 8.
+The Securities and Exchange Board of India (Registrar to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with clients. - 9.
+Securities and Exchange Board of India (Investor Protection and Education Fund) Regulations, 2009.
+(Not Applicable) - 10.
+The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2021.
+(Not Applicable)